-Article 44.
-To see if the Town will vote to amend Article I, Section 1 of the Town By-laws by striking out in its entirety and substituting therefor a new Section 1 to read as follows:
+Change date of Town Meeting To see if the Town will vote to amend ARTICLE I, SECTION 1 of the Town By-laws by striking out in its entirety and substituting therefor a new Section 1 to read as follows:

 The Annual Town Election shall be held on the first Monday in March at such place and such time as the Selectmen may determine.
 The Annual Business Meeting shall be held the following Monday at such time in the evening as the Selectmen may appoint.
-Unless otherwise voted during the meeting, an adjournment will be until the following evening, (except that a meeting adjourned on Friday evening will be continued to the next following Saturday morning and a meeting adjourned on Saturday will be continued to the next following Monday evening.
+Unless otherwise voted furing the meeting, an adjournment will be until the following evening, except that a meeting adjourned on Friday evening will be continued to the next following Saturday morning and a meeting adjourned on Saturday will be continued to the next following Monday evening.
+Pass any vote or take any action relative thereto.